-I have a particular love for the Maritime Pine with its unmistakable umbrella canopy.
+I have a particular love for the Italian Stone Pine with its unmistakable umbrella canopy.

 This picture was taken at Monte Corno, a characteristic hunchback hill rising from the Etruscan plain near Lake Bolsena.
 One by ones the pines are dying never to be replaced.
 They cannot self-seed, the sheep and goats eat the saplings.
 One Hamadryad is dying alongside her host, felled by high winds; the other clings to the trunk, safe for the time being, but for how long?